kaisercrazy/bootswitch/README.md

 ## Bootswitch.
 This plugin created for Bootstrap Button Groups.
-It's only 1kb!
-You can create switchable buttons with hidden inputs.
+It's only 2kb!
+(1kb when minified :] ) You can create switchable buttons with hidden inputs.
 Fully customizeable with options:

 ### Usage
 You need jQuery, Bootstrap, and plugin js file.